diyscif/diyscif/scif-thesis.md

-Passive transmitters, such as eavesdropping devices that are currently switched-off or not transmitting, and surveillance devices' semiconductor components can be detected using non-linear-junction detectors (NLJDs).
+Passive transmitters, such as eavesdropping devices that are currently switched-off or not transmitting, and surveillance devices' semiconductor components can be detected using a non-linear-junction detector (NLJD).
 NLJDs detect the presence of electronics, regardless of whether they are radiating, hard wired, or even turned off.
 They detect physical properties, and not energy emissions.
-For this they make use of semi-conductor's inherent propertiy to return a harmonic signature when radiated with RF energy.
-By means of a specially polarized antenna, the NLJD emits frequency in the range from 880 Hz to 2.4 GHz and simultaneously receives their respective harmonics, integer harmonic oscillations of the original frequency.
+To do this they make use of semi-conductor's inherent property to return a harmonic signature when radiated with RF energy.
+By means of a specially polarized antenna, the NLJD emits frequencies in the range of 880 Hz to 2.4 GHz and simultaneously receives their respective harmonics, integer harmonic oscillations of the original frequency.
 For example, the second harmonic of 880 MHz is (1760 MHz; 880 x 2) and the third harmonic is 2640 MHz